 - To transfer email from webmail providers to Google Workspace

-But if data migration is a part of your duties as a Google Workspace administrator, you should consider using the professional Google Workspace (G Suite) migration tools we speak about at the end.
+However, if data migration is part of your duties as a Google Workspace admin, you should consider using professional Google Workspace migration tools.
+We speak about them at the end of this article.

 Google Takeout is a handy one-time data export tool that is entirely free and can be used for all native Google Apps like Google Drive, Calendar, Photo, Keep, etc.

 However, Google Takeout has a few disadvantages.
 Here are the problems this Google Workspace data migration service can create:

 - With Google Takeout, you lose all your revision history, ownership of the files, and sharing settings.

 - The data migration to Google Workspace (G Suite) is manual, which means, it should be performed by each user separately.
 Imagine saving all data from 70 employees, downloading all archives on local drives and trying to find files you need.
 You can spend days and weeks on this!

 - Your emails get exported in a nonstandard format – .mbox.
 Google does not support a direct import of .mbox files, so you can’t reimport your emails into a new Google Workspace email account.

 Here is a guide on how to import MBOX to Gmail.

 But if you still prefer this method, here are the steps you should take to:

 1. First, log in to your Google account and click on Download your data.
 There you will see all apps that contain your data.
 All of them are selected by default, so to choose only particular files, press Deselect All, and then put a tick beside the field you need.